Frequently Asked Patient Questions

 Q. How much does an eye exam cost?

-A. A comprehensive eye health and vision exam is $80.
-A basic contact lens exam is $125 – $180.
+A. A comprehensive eye health and vision exam is $90 A basic contact lens exam is $140 – $190.
 If you have astigmatism or need bifocal correction and want to wear contact lenses, there is a modest additional cost.
 Also, dilation is performed on every patient without an additional cost.
 Medical visits for red eyes or infections will be a different fee depending on insurance type.
+Our full list of fees can be found here.

 Q. Will I receive a written prescription after the exam?
 Will the prescription be accepted anywhere?